hamdirhibi/MEAN-STACK-CRUD-/README.md

 if you don't have to to download it from here : https://nodejs.org/en/download/ .

-2-after that you have to install angular cli in order to run front end part of this project:npm install --save @angular/cli@latest
+2-after that you have to install angular cli in order to run front end part of this project : npm install -g @angular/cli

 3-this awesome ! next step is mango db go to https://cloud.mongodb.com/ sign up if you don't have an account , it's free :p don't worry